-Motivated by these research gaps, this paper investigates the impact of three communication control factors \( {P}_{\mathrm{t}} \), $\mathrm{SCS}$, and $\mathrm{MCS}$ on energy consumption and communication performance in different rural V2X scenarios.
+Motivated by these research gaps, this paper investigates the impact of three communication control factors \( {P}_{\mathrm{t}} \), $\mathrm{SCS}$, and $\mathrm{MCS}$ on RF energy consumption and communication performance in different rural V2X scenarios.
 Performance is evaluated using $\mathrm{PRR}$ and the \( D_{\mathrm{comm}} \), reflecting the ability to deliver safety messages within safety-critical distances.
-By analysing $\mathrm{PRR}$ and energy consumption under different traffic densities and vehicle speeds, the study aims to identify optimal configurations that ensure reliable, low-latency communication while minimising energy expenditure.
+By analysing $\mathrm{PRR}$ and RF energy consumption under different traffic densities and vehicle speeds, the study aims to provide configuration guidance that ensure reliable, low-latency communication while minimising energy expenditure.